zsparal/api-documentation/source/index.rst

 of the current page.
 These guides take you through the basic flow of authentication, handling responses and errors, and receiving webhooks.

-Next, to learn more about the inner workings and features of our payment processing APIs, please refer to the :doc:`Payments guides </payments/accepting-payments>`.
+Next, to learn more about the inner workings and features of our payment processing APIs, refer to the :doc:`Payments guides </payments/accepting-payments>`.

 Optionally, for Mollie users building platforms or products for other merchants or Mollie users, we offer Mollie